-  Now this is a great question!
-For some, like Melissa, self care is alone time!
-For Maria, she needs her friends.
-Some of our favorites are:
+Now that is a great question!
+For some, like Foublie’s co-founder Melissa, self care is alone time.
+For Maria, Foublie’s other co-founder, she needs her friends.
+Some of our fave tips are:

-- Take a hot bath after the kids have gone to bed
+- Take a hot bath or shower after the kids have gone to bed.

-- Go for a walk, or take a spin class with your crew
+- Go for a walk, or take a spin class alone or with your crew.

 - Be self aware.
 Ask for help when you need it.